-Woolsey, a Democrat, was the representative for California’s 6th congressional district from 1993 to 2012.
+Woolsey was the representative for California’s 6th congressional district and was a Democrat.
+She served from 1993 to 2012.

 Woolsey is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Woolsey sponsored and cosponsored.
 See full analysis methodology.

 Woolsey was the primary sponsor of 2 bills that were enacted:

 - H.R.
 793 (112th): To designate the facility of the United States Postal Service located at 12781 Sir Francis Drake Boulevard in Inverness, California, as the “Specialist Jake Robert Velloza Post ...

 - H.R.
 606 (109th): Angel Island Immigration Station Restoration and Preservation Act

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).